PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 Elasticsearch has two types of shards – **primary shards** and **replica shards**.
 Replica shards are an **exact** copy of a primary shard should a primary shard become unavailable.
 A primary shard and a respective replica shard reference the same set of data.
 Therefore, they should never be located on the same node.

 ![Elasticsearch can replicate data at scale without having to replicate the entire database.](../images/blog/clickhouse-vs-elastic/elasticsearch-structure.png)
-<caption>Elasticsearch can replicate data at scale without having to replicate the entire database.</caption>
+<Caption>Elasticsearch can replicate data at scale without having to replicate the entire database.</Caption>

 Replica shards help database operations in two distinct ways.
 First, they protect users against data loss in case a node – which is a physical machine – fails.
 Second, replicas are *actively* used for querying, so if multiple queries are targeting the same data, replica nodes can help distribute the reads, expediting results.